Reading30 min read·Module 1High exam weight

 AWS Secrets ManagerSecretsResource Policy

-SHCreate RAM Resource Share (CLI)
+SHCreate a RAM Resource Share (CLI)

 # Create resource share